 A reverse-engineering project to monitor theme park attraction wait times around the world.
 Most resorts have their own API and format for their wait times API for use in the mobile application and/or park-signage, so this library gathers the various data structures and transforms them all into a single easy-to-digest JSON format that is now consistent between all resorts.

 The motivation behind this project is to monitor park wait times for some personal projects and extreme data analysis for some vacation planning.
 My library is now used by the majority of the unofficial wait time sources for Disney World and many other parks.
-I have worked with various popular websites specializing in theme park wait time data analysis to help them update with API changes.
+I have worked with various popular websites specialising in theme park wait time data analysis to help them update with API changes.

 Project has taught me: